 Penrose, V. F., "Opportunities in the Path of the Great Physician."
 Pp. 277.
 Phil.
 '02.
 Pres.
 Bd., \$1.00.
+An outline of the medical mission work being done in

 An outline of the medical mission work being done in various countries, with descriptions and illustrations to show the opportunities which await the Christian physician in mission lands.